lune-org/docs/src/content/docs/api-reference/process.md

 - `code` - The exit code set by the child process, or 0 if one was not set
 - `stdout` - The full contents written to stdout by the child process, or an empty string if nothing was written
 - `stderr` - The full contents written to stderr by the child process, or an empty string if nothing was written

 ---

+# ChildProcessReader

+A reader class to read data from a child process' streams in realtime.

+## Functions

+### read

+Reads a chunk of data up to the specified length, or a default of 1KB at a time.

+Returns nil if there is no more data to read.

+This function may yield until there is new data to read from reader, if all data till present has already been read, and the process has not exited.

+#### Parameters

+- `chunkSize` number?

+#### Returns

+- The string containing the data read from the reader

+---

+### readToEnd

+Reads all the data currently present in the reader as a string.
+This function will yield until the process exits.

+#### Returns

+- The string containing the data read from the reader

+---

+# ChildProcessWriter

+A writer class to write data to a child process' streams in realtime.

+## Functions

+### write

+Writes a buffer or string of data to the writer.

+#### Parameters

+- `data` The data to write to the writer

+---

+### close

+Closes the underlying I/O stream for the writer.

+---